muhsinmoosa/laravel-docker/readme.md

 # Laravel Docker Starting Kit

-A reusable Docker setup for Laravel projects with PHP 8.4, Nginx, and all essential PHP extensions pre-configured.
+A reusable Docker setup for Laravel projects with **PHP 8.4**, **Nginx**, and all essential PHP extensions pre-configured.

+> ⚠️ **Note:**
+> This container only includes the dependencies required to run Laravel or any PHP application.
+> You can modify the Dockerfile to fit your needs.
+> The goal is to keep it lightweight for quickly running Laravel/PHP applications, especially APIs without a frontend, and to make deployment on **AWS EC2**, **AWS Fargate**, using **AWS ECS**.

+---

+## 📌 Roadmap (TODO)

+- Separate Dockerfiles for production deployment:
+  - One for serving APIs
+  - One for running the scheduler
+  - One for running Horizon

+---

-## �� Features
+## ✨ Features

 - **PHP 8.4** with FPM
 - **Nginx** web server